Therapy to Navigate a Midlife Transition

 Midlife transition therapy is your space to understand yourself better through middle adulthood, approach challenges with compassion, self-trust, and gain insight into why certain stressors hit harder than others.
 We always start with a personal intake to learn about your experiences and what will make our time together most valuable for you.
 From there, you’ll feel confident knowing we’ll craft a treatment plan that fits your needs, with clear steps on what to expect as we move forward and regular check-ins to track your progress.

 You can trust that your heart-led therapist will introduce the techniques and therapies that work best for you, carefully listening to your feedback and guiding you through each session for greater clarity.
+Being in middle life is all about taking those small steps to fuel personal growth that impacts your whole life.

 Build your individual health foundations to support transitions with our loving coaches